What you need to know about the Georgia Senate runoff elections

 Both are going to be extremely close races.

-Republicans have going for them that Georgia is a Republican-leaning state, and Republican Senate candidates got more votes than Democratic candidates in November.
+The Republicans have at least two advantages: Georgia is a Republican-leaning state, and Republican Senate candidates got more votes than Democratic candidates in November.
 Perdue got about 88,000 more votes than Ossoff, even after Ossoff received the most votes of any statewide Democratic candidate in Georgia, ever.

-“Georgia is a state that wants Republican senators,” said one Republican strategist who works on Senate races in Georgia, after the runoff was announced.
+“Georgia is a state that wants Republican senators,” said one Republican strategist who works on Senate races in Georgia and spoke on the condition of anonymity to be candid, after the runoff was announced.
 “That’s the message we got here.
 We’re just going to have to work a little harder to make sure that happens.”

 But for the first time since 1992, Georgia voted for a Democrat for president, as independent and Republican-leaning voters in the suburbs turned against Trump.
 Democrats harnessed those demographic changes to perform remarkably well in the suburbs and outer suburbs.
 They had record turnout in counties outside Atlanta, and they managed to get a lot of people to successfully vote by mail.

-“There is a demographic change happening in Georgia that is only accelerating every year,” said a Democratic strategist who has worked on Senate races in Georgia.
+“There is a demographic change happening in Georgia that is only accelerating every year,” said a Democratic strategist who has worked on Senate races in Georgia and spoke on the condition of anonymity to be candid.
 “The state is diversifying and urbanizing at an incredible clip.”

 Both parties are approaching this January election differently from November’s.
 No longer are they trying to persuade undecided voters.
 The party that wins both these seats will have done so because they successfully turned out more of their base.